DevMukhtarr/pipeline-v2-eligibility/DETAILS.md

 Calculate age is a service that can be used to calculate a user's date of birth by providing timestamp.

 ### How it was implemented
-- The user's date of birth is gotten from the timestamp that was provided in the query parameter then ``` new Date(dateOfBirth * 1000).getFullYear() ``` was used to get the year the user was born.
+- The user's date of birth is gotten from the timestamp that was provided in the query parameter then ``` new Date(parseInt(dateOfBirth) / 1000).getFullYear() ``` was used to get the year the user was born.
 - current date is gotten from ``` new Date().getFullYear() ```
 - The user's age was gotten by subtracting the year the user was born from current year
 - To prevent excessive usage from potentially ill-configured or malicious integrators ``` express-rate-limit ``` library was used and the request per second was set to 3.